 The moment you accept what troubles you’ve been given, the door will open. ~Rumi~

 Keep both vegan or add cheese to one for more variety.
 Either way, your guests are sure to enjoy.
-Plus they taste great the next day and are sooooooo easy to make!
+Plus they taste great the next day and are so easy to make!

 This recipe was inspired by Nicole over at Delicious Everyday, who makes her vegan puff pastry from scratch, which is an option too.
-She uses beautiful whole portobellos in her recipe for a lovely dramatic effect.
 I’ve borrowed her idea and simplified it here, but feel free to embellish as you like.
 Once you get the basic idea, it will be easy to add your own personal touches.